webpy/webpy.github.com/cookbook/fastcgi-nginx.md

 		web.wsgi.runwsgi = lambda func, addr=None: web.wsgi.runfcgi(func, addr)
 		app.run()

-Note: make your file executable by doing <code>chmod +x index.py</code>.
+Note: make your file executable by doing `chmod +x index.py`.
 You'll get errors if it isn't executable.

 ## Run

-1. Start a process with <code>spawn-fcgi</code>.
+1. Start a process with `spawn-fcgi`.
 2. Start Nginx.

-To check if it runs do <code>ps aux | grep index.py</code> or simply visit the page in your browser.
+To check if it runs do `ps aux | grep index.py` or simply visit the page in your browser.

 To reload your configuration: